djplaner/memex/sense/Design/pedagogy-before-technology.md

 See also: [[design]], [[entangled-pedagogy]]

-Numerous authors (Ascough, 2002; Leijen et al, 2008; Glover et al, 2016; Cowling & Birt, 2018) suggest that thinking of the "pedagogy before the technology" is a good approach to designing learning and teaching experiences.
+Numerous authors (Ascough, 2002; Leijen et al, 2008; Glover et al, 2016; Cowling & Birt, 2018; Sankey et al, 2020) suggest that thinking of the "pedagogy before the technology" is a good approach to designing learning and teaching experiences.

+aka

+- Put the pedagogy horse before the technology cart
+- pedagogy is the driver and technology is the accelerator (Tsui and Tavares, 2021)

 # Challenges